 No, we are not offering remote or hybrid courses on a regular basis.

 What tools are available should it become necessary to enable remote access for students that are temporarily unable to attend?

 IT Services is prepared to support any individual student that needs to temporarily transition to remote learning during the semester.
-Campus "smart" classrooms continue to have webcams/mics as in 2020-21 and the same Zoom Pro licensing has been extended this year for faculty and staff.
+Campus "smart" classrooms continue to have webcams/mics and the Zoom Pro licensing has been extended this year for faculty and staff.
 If an individual instructor needs to move to teach remotely temporarily, faculty should feel free to consult with IT Services; in doing so, faculty should assume that students will continue to leverage on-campus resources.
 IT Services is also at the ready to pivot and support the community in the event of a rapid campus-wide remote learning transition.
 Please reach out to the Help Desk if you have questions.

 If someone in a class gets COVID, does the class have to quarantine?

 Being in a classroom in and of itself where someone tests positive for COVID does not generally mandate quarantine.
 Specific close circumstances between classmates may warrant testing to see if additional persons need to be isolated, but if most class members are vaccinated, this would not lead to quarantine.

 What should a faculty member do if they need to quarantine or be away from an extended period of time to care for a family member?